 The Dalton-Whitfield Solid Waste Authority offers an educational field trip of the recycling center facility and the landfill operation at the south end of Whitfield County.
 The field trip is available to public schools, private schools, homeschool groups, and to organizations that offer services to children, such as the Boys and Girls Club that are located in Whitfield County at no charge.
 Visitors are responsible for their own transportation.

-To schedule a tour for your group call the recycling center at 706-278-5001 or visit the Solid Waste Authority’s Environmental Education Program webpage: www.dwswa.org/environmental-education-program.
+Schedule a tour for your group by calling the recycling center at 706-278-5001 or visit the Solid Waste Authority’s Environmental Education Program webpage: www.dwswa.org/environmental-education-program.
 To find other tour opportunities in Georgia visit Environmental Education in Georgia: www.eeingeorgia.org.